EtxebesteInformatics/ProyectoPrimerSemestreLND/README.md

 - Content area, has been divided into what will be two image galeries.

--I used an already created menu, I haven´t redefine some terms on it yet.
+- I used an already created menu, I haven´t redefine some terms on it yet.

-Lateral and content area have been moved to the center.
+- Lateral and content area have been moved to the center.